cse5391-ff/05-coders-choice/README.md

 ## Instructions

-##### Create a new channel
+**Create a new channel**

-  by clicking the "+ add new" icon
+Click the "+ add new" icon

-  type in your channel name ( e.g. "chatroom112")
+Type in your channel name ( e.g. "chatroom112")

-#####  Join a channel
+**Join a channel**

-  by clicking the left icon you would like to join
+Click the left icon you would like to join

-##### Send a message
+**Send a message**
-  by entering your username
+Enter your username

-  selecting an urgency level(normal - "", peripheral - "*", urgent - "!")
+Select an urgency setting(normal - "", peripheral - "*", urgent - "!")

-  type your message and press enter
+Type your message and press enter

-##### View all unread messages in the side panel
+**View all unread messages in the side panel**

 View your inbox by clicking on the channel name on the left-hand side.

 Channel automatically updates to reflect read messages

 ### Cautions:
-  Add new channel is buggy, would recommend using the in use channels
+  - Add new channel is buggy, I would recommend using the in use channels.

-  Message updates cross browser come after rejoining channel.
+  - Message updates cross browser come after rejoining channel.